 Nearly all participants highlighted the pivotal role of mentorship throughout their careers in the mining industry.
 They emphasized the value of mentorship, both formal and informal, in providing opportunities for women's career advancement and sector retention.
 Many women interviewed expressed that the gender of their mentor was not a determining factor; rather, they sought reliability and trustworthiness in their mentors and a good fit in terms of role and industry.
-Proactively creating and offering mentorship opportunities for women seeking to enter or remain in the field can significantly enhance attraction and retention.
+Proactively creating and offering mentorship opportunities for women seeking to enter or remain in the field can significantly enhance attraction and retention.30

-Throughout Northern Ontario, there are nonprofit associations and advocacy groups developing opportunities for women to build supportive networks and find mentorships within the industry.
-Many participants advocate for expanding these programs or creating more opportunities for women to network with peers in the mining industry.
+Throughout Northern Ontario, there are nonprofit associations and advocacy groups developing opportunities for women to build supportive networks and find mentorships within the industry.31 Many participants advocate for expanding these programs or creating more opportunities for women to network with peers in the mining industry.
 They believe this could attract more women by offering access to good job prospects and supportive networks.

-"You cannot let companies provide you with a weak plan of hiring women at the bottom.
+30 McKinsey & Company, "Why women are leaving the mining industry and what mining companies can do about it."
+31 Mining Matters: Resources/Links "You cannot let companies provide you with a weak plan of hiring women at the bottom.
 In that way, they achieve critical mass, but women are at the bottom so they don't have a voice.
 They don't have a say.
 They don't have the power to make change.
 You have to hire women at the upper level - that's where representation really matters."